 There are several benefits and advantages that come with converting to LED parking lot lights.
-Not only do they last much longer than traditional light bulbs, they also need less maintenance.
+Not only do they last much longer than traditional light bulbs, but they also need less maintenance.
 LED lights are also much more efficient and will save you a lot of money when it comes to energy savings.
 LED lights can also be easily uninstalled and recycled.
 This makes them much more environmentally friendly.
-LED’s can also be used in extremely high temperatures and extremely low temperatures.
-This makes LED parking lot lights ideal for temperature sensitive areas.
+LEDs can also be used in extremely high temperatures and extremely low temperatures.
+This makes LED parking lot lights ideal for temperature-sensitive areas.

 The Wrong Fixtures for the LED lights

 Light fixtures are made for specific light bulbs.
 Having light fixtures that are compatible with LED lights does not necessarily mean that it is the right fixture for the lights.
 Having the wrong fixture can impact your bulbs in that it will make the bulb’s lifespan much shorter, and this means additional costs in replacement.
 The wrong fixtures also mean that more heat will be dispensed from the bulbs which will then cause more malfunctions.
 Having the wrong fixtures can also affect the amount of light each lamp will give off.
 So you can have low light or too much light in your space with the wrong fixtures.

 Not Enough Light